Saturday, September 19, 2026 9am-4pm

 To the voters of Oconto County:

-Notice is hereby given of a spring election to be held in (insert name of county, town, village, city, or school district) on (insert full date of election), at which the officers named below shall be chosen.
+Notice is hereby given of a spring election to be held in Oconto County on April 7, 2026, at which the officers named below shall be chosen.
 The names of the candidates for each office, whose nominations have been certified to or filed in this office, are given under the title of the office, each in its proper column, together with the questions submitted to a vote, for a referendum, if any, in the sample ballot below.

 Information to Voters